 The courses can be taken individually or in combination.
-The two parts of the Design course are designed to dovetail into one, and can be taken along with the Make and Paint courses.
+The two parts of the Design course are designed to dovetail into one, and can be taken along with the Make course.
 We refer to this full six weeks of study as the “Scenehouse Programme”.

-Our courses are intended for mature students, and applicants must be aged 21 or over.
+Our courses are intended for mature students, and applicants must be aged 21 or over for entrance to the Design courses, and over 18 in order to attend the MAKE course..
 Scenehouse courses are vocational in nature and we do not currently offer academic awards.

 We do however provide a certificate of attendance and completion as well as a high level of formative appraisal.
 Scenehouse aims to take creative artists with a first degree or equivalent experience and equip them with the skills to start working in theatre and other creative industries.

 Access to the course is by application.
 There are 8 places available for the Design Make and Paint courses.